Peter Boghossian: Grievance studies affair

 In the grievance studies affair, also referred to as the "Sokal Squared" scandal, Boghossian, James A. Lindsay and Helen Pluckrose submitted a series of hoax academic papers for peer-review to journals in academic fields which they termed "grievance studies"—race, gender, feminist and sexuality studies which they believed were characterized by low scientific standards.
-Among the 20 papers submitted, 7 were subsequently accepted.
+They prepared 20 papers, of which 7 were accepted by the time the Wall Street Journal called their bluff.

 Previous hoax paper

 In 2017, Boghossian and Lindsay published a hoax paper titled "The Conceptual Penis as a Social Construct".
 The paper, which the authors said was intentionally absurd and written in a way that imitated the style of "poststructuralist discursive gender theory", argued that the penis should be seen "not as an anatomical organ but as a social construct isomorphic to performative toxic masculinity".
 Boghossian and Lindsay initially submitted the paper to Norma, where it was rejected.
-They later submitted the paper to Cogent Social Sciences, an open access journal which has been criticized as a pay-to-publish operation.
+They later submitted the paper to Cogent Social Sciences, a Taylor & Francis open access journal which has been criticized as a pay-to-publish operation.
 The authors later revealed the hoax in Skeptic magazine.
 Boghossian and Lindsay stated that they intended to demonstrate that "gender studies is crippled academically by an overriding almost-religious belief that maleness is the root of all evil", and also to highlight problems with the review processes of open-access journals.

 A number of critics questioned whether Boghossian and Lindsay's paper demonstrated a problem in the field of gender studies.
 Alan Sokal, a mathematics professor who was responsible for a similar hoax in 1996, noted that Cogent Social Sciences was a low-tiered open access journal that did not specialize in gender studies, and said that it seemed unlikely the paper would have been accepted at a mainstream gender studies journal.
 While the journal did conduct a postmortem, Boghossian and Lindsay concluded the "impact [of the hoax] was very limited, and much criticism of it was legitimate".